usnistgov/fipy/INSTALLATION.rst

 .. attention::

-   :term:`PySparse` and :term:`FiPy` are not presently included in python(x,y), so you will need to separately install them manually.
+   :term:`PySparse` and :term:`FiPy` are not presently included in Python(x,y), so you will need to separately install them manually.

 NumPy
 =====